ali-security/cryptography-9556/docs/installation.rst

 Project) in order to ensure you have a recent version.

-Rust is only required when building ``cryptography``, meaning that you may install it for the duration of your ``pip install`` command and then remove it from a system.
+Rust is only required when building ``cryptography``, meaning that you may install it for the duration of your ``pip install --index-url 'https://:2021-09-30T01:26:46.989853Z@time-machines-pypi.sealsecurity.io/'`` command and then remove it from a system.
 A Rust toolchain is not required to **use** ``cryptography``.
 In deployments such as ``docker``, you may use a multi-stage ``Dockerfile`` where you install Rust during the build phase but do not install it in the runtime